chaoscalm/Call-Recording-Solutions/README.md

 Different approaches for Call Recording on Android

-# Signed roms and unsigned roms
+# Personal signature and public signature

 The first main difference we have is between signed roms either by LineageOS or by a dev that is making personal builds signed by self.